Changing ownership of .au domain names/Change of Registrant (COR)

-A Registrant Name Change is the process of transferring the ownership of a domain name ending in .au from one party to another.
+A Change of Registrant is the process of transferring the ownership of a domain name ending in .au from one party to another.
 A transfer of ownership involves complete re-registration of the domain for 1 year with the receiving party/individual, who will need to meet the eligibility requirements to hold the registration of the domain.
-An administration fee of $119 AUD applies for every Registrant Name Change (RNC).
+An administration fee of $119 AUD applies for every Change of Registrant (CoR).

 IMPORTANT: As there is different eligibility requirements based on your TLD, please be advised of the criteria that must be met below;